-Because I just love that worn wood patina, this piece has a star location in our living room.
+Because I just love that worn wood patina, this piece has a star location in our family room.
 It’s the perfect place to tuck away things we don’t use every day, and it blends perfectly into my warm and cozy minimalist style.

 What is a Linen Cabinet?

 It is a storage cabinet place to store pillow covers, throws, pillows, blankets, sheets and or towels to protect them from dust.
 It’s the perfect way to store linens without a closet.

 They can also be used to store toiletries, candles, pillow covers, excess bedding and more.

 Linen cabinets typically are not very deep.
 Most are just 14″-24″ deep and 30-36″ wide.
 This depth accommodates most blankets, throws and sheets.

 You can purchase, repurpose or make a linen cabinet to suit your needs.
 A combination of shelves and drawers offers versatile storage for items big and small.